tanbro/redis_func_cache/README.md

 1. Redis Concurrency

    - The underlying redis-py client is not thread-safe.
-Each thread should use a separate client instance or a connection pool (`redis.ConnectionPool`) to avoid resource contention.
+Each thread should use a separate client instance or a connection pool (`redis.ConnectionPool`) which is advised to avoid resource contention.
-   - It is recommended to use a factory pattern with thread-safe locking for client instantiation, preventing race conditions during connection creation.
+   - It is recommended to use a **factory and pool** pattern for client instantiation, preventing race conditions during connection creation.
 A pre-configured connection pool helps manage Redis connections efficiently and prevents exhaustion under high concurrency.
    - All Redis operations (e.g., get, put) are executed via Lua scripts to ensure atomicity, preventing race conditions during concurrent access.

    Here is an example using `redis.ConnectionPool` to avoid conflicts when the cache accesses Redis: